Achilles Tendonitis Treatment near Vale Park

 We occasionally see a more difficult injury called Retrocalcaneal Bursitis.
 It refers to an inflammation within the lubricating fluid-like sac that lies between the heel bone and the Achilles tendon.
 It is highly likely that there is the presence of a protruding bony bump on the outside-top border of the back of the heel.
 This bony prominence is known as a Haglund's deformity.

-At SA Running Injury Clinic, we provide a 7 Part Program to help decrease your Achilles Pain:
+SA Running Injury Clinic offers a 7 Part Program designed to alleviate your Achilles Pain:

 - Suggest sneaker models tailored to your individual foot profile